Artist's Toolkit - Artists can find inspiration and useful hints by exploring the tools that artists use and seeing artists in action.

 Presidents - This site offers extensive information about all the United States Presidents.

-Endangered Species - A site that gives extremely thorough, quality information on listed U.S. and international endangered and extinct species, as well as general fact sheets on endangered animals.
+Endangered Species - A site that gives extremely thorough, quality information on listed U.S. and international endangered and extinct species, provided by the U.S. Fish & Wildlife Service.

 Environmental Literacy Council - The Environmental Literacy Council, an independent, non-profit organization, is dedicated to helping citizens, especially young people, participate wisely in dealing with environmental issues.
 This site will give you a fundamental understanding of the systems of the world, both living and non-living, along with the analytical skills needed to weigh scientific evidence and policy choices.